fastaichina/jupyterhub/docs/getting-started.md

 - Spawners

 The Proxy is the public face of the service.
-Users access the server via the proxy.
-By default, this is listening on all public interfaces on port 8000.
+Users access the server via the proxy, which listens on all public interfaces on port 8000.
-You can access the hub at:
+You can access JupyterHub at:

     http://localhost:8000